 MS students are required to complete an in-depth preceptorship under the direction of a departmental faculty member and a final comprehensive-style examination.

-The MS with a major in biostatistics requires the following coursework.
+The MS in biostatistics requires the following coursework.

 Core Courses